Cross Data Center Replication (XDCR)

 -

-The data contained in a specified source bucket is replicated to a specified destination bucket.
-Although the replicated data on the destination cluster could be used for the routine serving of data, it is in fact intended principally as a backup, to support disaster recovery.
+XDCR replicates data from a specified source bucket to a specified destination bucket.
+Although applications could use the replicated data on the destination cluster for routine data serving, it serves principally as a backup to support disaster recovery.

 - Bidirectional (Two Way)